Simonsimu/Mind-Wave-Control-Robot/README.md

-We divide our project to many tasks to reach the final proto type :
+We divided our project to many tasks to reach the final proto type :

  The first task was dealing with the interface of the brain signals (Alpha- beta- gamma- theta-ratio of attention and mediation).